 The new stamps were large and colorful, so they could be easily spotted on the packages of periodicals.
 Because they were placed right on the packaging, they were usually thrown away when the bundles were unwrapped.
 Elaborate designs prevented forgery and made them some of the most beautiful stamps ever issued.

 In 1869, the Post Office Department stopped using the stamps and went back to the system of paying with cash.
 However, after just five years, the postmaster general estimated that about one-third of the money collected was never turned into the Post Office.
 So a call was made for new stamps to be produced.
 This time, the stamps weren’t put on the bundles of papers.
 Publishers would buy them in advance and give the proper amount to the postal clerk when they sent out their parcels.
 The post office employee gave a receipt to the publisher and put the stamps on the receipt stub.
 The stubs stayed at the post office until they were turned in for accounting then destroyed.

 The new stamps pictured female allegorical figures like Freedom and Justice; goddesses from Greek mythology; and an Indian maiden on the highest denominations.
 The figures were meaningful symbols, as Congress felt newspapers and periodicals were important for an informed public, making a stronger democracy.

-Over the years, the rate for sending newspapers dropped, to 1¢ per pound in 1885.
+Over the years, the rate for sending newspapers dropped to 1¢ per pound in 1885.
 This made it affordable to send newspapers and periodicals through the mail.
-This led to the creation of more newspapers, which linked citizens with their local and national government.
+It led to the creation of more newspapers, which linked citizens with their local and national governments.
 On July 1, 1898, the use of Newspaper and Periodical stamps was discontinued and the stamps were demonetized.